Skip to Content

 Gay saunas in Shanghai

 Hot steam rooms.
 Chill out saunas.
 All-male gyms.
 Open showers.
 Each of these saunas is a gay man’s paradise!
-We never expected to find gay saunas in Shanghai that were on par with some of the more infamous ones you'd find in Bangkok, Berlin, or Barcelona, but these ones were pretty darn close!
-The facilities are great, the clientele, “charming”, and the action, scandalous!!
+We never expected to find gay saunas in Shanghai that were on par with some of the more infamous ones you'd find in Bangkok, Berlin, or Barcelona, but these were pretty darn close!
+But that was when we visited.

-Sadly, the following gay saunas in Shanghai have closed their doors for good: Ding Lin Men's Club and the Shanghai Door Healthclub.
+Sadly, in a post-Covid age, all the gay saunas of Shanghai have closed their doors for good: Ding Lin Men's Club, the Shanghai Door Health Club, the Huli Sauna (aka Shanghai Mutual Benefits Shower Leisure Center), and the Hawaii Gay Gym are no longer in operation.

 Gay cruising in Shanghai